jrbruce86/jrbruce86.github.io/index.md

 final PurchaseRecord actualResult = systemUnderTest.purchase(DefaultStoreValues.defaultInboundCustomerPurchase);
 ```

-<p>we can verify that the correct path of code was executed or not.
-We can do so by running the test and leveraging our <a href="https://docs.gradle.org/current/userguide/jacoco_plugin.html">code coverage tool</a> whose output is illustrated below.</p>
+we can verify that the correct path of code was executed or not.
+We can do so by running the test and leveraging our <a href="https://docs.gradle.org/current/userguide/jacoco_plugin.html">code coverage tool</a> whose output is illustrated below.

 <img src="./SingleStone&#39;s Software Expertise_files/initialpurchasecoverage.png" width="100%" style="border-width:50x;border-style:solid">

-<p>Notice that the path we are executing in our test is green, the yellow shows that only 1 of 2 branches in the if statement have been run so far, the red shows paths that have not been tested.</p>
+Notice that the path we are executing in our test is green, the yellow shows that only 1 of 2 branches in the if statement have been run so far, the red shows paths that have not been tested.

+<h4>Verify:</h4>
-<h4>Verify:</h4><p>While the code coverage tool does confirm that the code path of the scenario is run, it cannot confirm the <b>Expected Behavior</b> defined above actually occurred.
+While the code coverage tool does confirm that the code path of the scenario is run, it cannot confirm the <b>Expected Behavior</b> defined above actually occurred.
 As mentioned previously there is not a lot the code we are testing does, it is only delegating the responsibilities of database storage/retrieval and translation to its dependencies.
 The purpose of the verification step is to ensure that the SUT performed this delegation correctly and provided the expected outcomes.
 The purpose of the verification section of the unit test is to ensure that, when exercised with the indirect inputs specified during setup, the SUT will behave as expected.
 In this case, what we need to verify is that (1) the customer record is saved (2) the purchase record is saved (3) the saved purchase is returned by the SUT.
-Using the Mockito "verify" method we ensure all of the behavior occurred as expected as demonstrated below: </p>
+Using the Mockito "verify" method we ensure all of the behavior occurred as expected as demonstrated below:

 ```Java
 /**